Undergraduate Research Fellowships

 • The number of fellows has been set at 6.

-• In addition to engaging in original research with a mentor professor, fellows meet as a group twice monthly with Dr. Krutz and guest speakers to discuss different research traditions.
+• In addition to engaging in original research with a mentor professor, fellows meet as a group twice monthly with Dr. Crespin and guest speakers to discuss different research traditions.

-• Students may arrange with Dr. Krutz or their faculty mentor to take 3 hours of independent study or directed research.
+• Students may arrange with Dr. Crespin or their faculty mentor to take 3 hours of independent study or directed research.

 In the past, projects have regularly led to co-authored papers for students with their mentor professors and, on occasion, to publications.
 Several of the Center's undergraduate research fellows have had the opportunity to present their research at political science conferences held in Washington, DC, San Antonio, Chicago, and Atlanta.
 Some travel funding is available for fellows to attend such conferences if co-authored work is to be presented there.
 Fellows have also won prizes for their work at OU Undergraduate Research Day.